AntreasAntoniou/DeepClassificationBot/README.md

 2. Have your script create a .csv file with the categories you require.
 3. Then run `python google_image_scraper.py yourfilehere.csv`

-##### Note: Some information on google_image_scraper.py

-When downloading images make sure you set the number of images to the number of images per class, we suggest a number between 200-1000.

 ### To extract and preprocess data ready for training

 1. Once you have your data ready, run `python train.py extract_data` to get all of your data ready and saved in HDF5 files.